openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-04-26-off2-obf-new-install.md

 ### Using Matomo instead of google analytics

-Copied configuration from OPFF and adapted with site id after creation of sites in Matomo.
+TODO: Copy configuration from OPFF and adapted with site id after creation of sites in Matomo.

 ## Reverse proxy configuration on container 101